spyderboy/ParseEmail/README.md

 `POST`

 ### Description
-This endpoint accepts the body of an email, extracts the first link, scrapes the webpage for metadata (title and description), and returns the information.
+This endpoint accepts the body of an email, extracts the first link, scrapes the webpage for metadata (title and description), and sends the metadata to an external REST API.

+### External API Endpoint
+The external REST API endpoint is defined as a constant in the code (`API_ENDPOINT`).
+Update the value of `API_ENDPOINT` in the code to the desired endpoint.

 ### Request Body
 The request must contain a JSON object with the following key: